 Some of these terms refer to a medical provider’s training, some of them refer to how the medical provider practices, and some refer to both.

-Holistic or Natural are terms that can be used by any health care provider, and are generally used to describe the non-pharmaceutical tools the provider uses in practice.
+Holistic or Natural are terms that can be used by any health care provider, and are generally used to describe the non-pharmaceutical tools the practitioner uses in practice.
 This can include dietary changes, nutritional supplements, energy work, botanical medicines, homeopathy, hydrotherapy and physical medicine.

-Functional is a term that can be used by any health care provider, and refers to the philosophic and diagnostic approach to practicing medicine.
+Functional is a term that can be used by any health care practitioner, and refers to the philosophic and diagnostic approach to practicing medicine.
 Functional medicine practitioners use specialized labs to identify the biological source of dysfunction in the body organs, and prefer to treat with diet, nutrient, and lifestyle interventions.

 Dr. Tremblay is a naturopathic physician by training.
 Dr. Tremblay uses nutrition, lifestyle changes, and holistic therapies, because she knows that these tools are enough to stimulate the body’s own healing response while reducing dependency on pharmaceutical medications.
 Dr. Tremblay utilizes functional laboratory testing she believes it is a superior diagnostic technique for understanding the root cause of illness in the body, and that patient’s experience faster results and more complete healing when treatment is determined by exactly what is causing the illness in their body.

 Although Dr. Tremblay is a licensed naturopathic physician in Washington state, she sees the best results by serving her clients as an independent personal functional health consultant.
 She is part of her clients health team, but not an advocate for or bound by the limitations of their insurance company.
 Dr. Alicia Tremblay refers clients to their primary care practitioner for disease treatment and management within the current medical paradigm and insurance based health care system.